Team-Guardian/systems-docs/design-documentation.markdown

 ![fov-triangle1](https://csil-git2.cs.surrey.sfu.ca/uploads/Guardian/system-docs/581f31e664/fov-triangle1.png)

-A right triangle can be made with half of the dimension's angle of view.
+A right triangle can be made with the altitude and half of the dimension's angle of view.
 The base of the triangle is then half of the dimension's visible ground distance.

 ![fov-triangle2](https://csil-git2.cs.surrey.sfu.ca/uploads/Guardian/system-docs/5af20cf3c3/fov-triangle2.png)